 However, when these incidents become frequent or severe and the behavior creates a hostile work environment, it is unlawful.

 Red Flag #3: You Fear Retaliation

 You may not have enough information or the appropriate channels to report sexual harassment in the workplace.
-You may also feel embarrassed or fear that your employer may not believe you.
+You may also feel embarrassed or fear that your employer may not believe that you are the victim of workplace sexual harassment.
 In addition, if you've seen colleagues get put down or suffer negative repercussions as a result of speaking up, that may be another red flag.